 Probiotics are live bacteria that we are naturally exposed to in the diet such as fermented foods or supplemental form.
 And I think it’s good to note we have been exposed to these natural foods for thousands of years, and it’s just in the last 100 years with modern advances in foods that a lot of these staples have been forgotten or missing in diets.

 Prebiotics are foods and supplements that feed the bacteria in our gut.
-They occur in a rage of food, polyphenols in pomegranates/berries/green tea and resistant starch in green bananas and plantains.
+They occur in a range of food, polyphenols in pomegranates/berries/green tea and resistant starch in green bananas and plantains.
 Also, what makes people happy is that its in Coco or dark chocolate.

 There’s a lot of supplements out there and not all are great.